Stay ahead of the curve with the latest news, ideas and resources on all things Identity Assurance and Passwordless.

-NYDFS Strengthens MFA Requirement: What You Need to Know
+What You Need to Know About The NYDFS MFA Requirement

 As the de facto finance capital of the United States, New York has some of the toughest cybersecurity regulations in the country.
 These got even stricter with the industry letter issued last month by the state Department of Financial Services (NYDFS), which emphasizes strong, across-the-board multi-factor authentication.
-Among other guidance, the letter specifically calls out protection for remote access and authentication methods that resist phishing and other attacks.
+Among other guidance, the letter specifically calls out protection for remote access and authentication methods that resist phishing and other attacks, such as phishing-resistant MFA.

 What Is the NYDFS Cybersecurity Regulation?